lujillekim/Lujille-Kim-Estrada-EDM-New-Copy/Finals Task 2/README.md

 ![Sample Output](images/task2diagram.png)

-# Please refer to the screenshot below for the SQL copy of the database and table structure.
+# Please refer to the screenshot below for the SQL Copy of the Database and Table Structure.

 ![Sample Output](images/SQLcode2.png)